 ‘We May Become’ is one of the present lines of my work.
 Visits to Newgrange in Ireland, Groam House in The Black Isle, Kilmartin Glen in Argyll and the draw of the liminal space of the intertidal zone has abstracted elements appear in the works creating a nod to the past in a contemporary way.

 I love working in collaboration with wood wizard Phil Crennell on stool design and finish.
-I often cover stools to sit with the larger textiles I make and often use the stool tops to work out the colours and textural finish possible for larger textiles.
+I cover stools to sit with the larger textiles I make and often use the stool tops to work out the colours and textural finish possible for larger textiles.

 Every stool made for me is slightly different in height, width, shape, texture, finish, colour of the legs and I make a different top to suit each one.
 When I photograph them they look different from each angle.